JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+8.30.21 - Today is the start date for Culitvating Coders and I am excited to see what they will be teaching us.
+Working on more lessons on FCC.

 8.27.21 - Completed the CSS section on FCC. :heavy_check_mark:

 8.26.21 - Worked on more CSS in FCC.